 The Harrell Room, a science and media center, is installed on the second floor of 301 Bloomfield Street.

-The School expands its Newport Campus and moves to a larger space at 100 River Drive South.
+The School expands its Newport campus and moves to a larger space at 100 River Drive, S, where our Newport campus Kindergarten - 8th grades remain today.

 Stevens graduates its first 8th grade class from the Newport Campus along with the Hoboken 8th graders.